 - It’s 1910m long and 70m wide.

 - In 1975 it became the end destination of the Tour de France.
+Now the famous cycling competition ends there every year.

 Fun facts about the Louvre in Paris

-One of the most famous art museums in the world.
+The Louvre is one of the most famous art museums in the world.
 Best known for having the beautiful Mona Lisa in its collection.

 - Its the biggest museum in the world.
 A huge castle with a huge art collection.